Sports in Asia: Kabaddi

-Kabaddi is a contact sport originated in India.
-The game is popular in India, Pakistan and Bangladesh.
-It is gaining popularity in other countries like South Korea, Iran and Thailand.
+Kabaddi is a contact sport that originated in ancient India.
+The game is popular in South Asia, and is gaining global popularity in countries like South Korea, Iran and Thailand.
 The national teams of these countries have competed in the Kabaddi World Cup.
-Pro Kabaddi League of India is broadcast in many Asian countries.
+The Pro Kabaddi League of India is broadcast in many Asian countries.
+Kabaddi is also played at the Asian Games.

 Kho kho

 Kho-kho is a tag sport originating from India.
 It featured in the 2016 South Asian Games.
-In 2022, an Indian franchise kho-kho competition known as Ultimate Kho Kho completed its first season.
+In 2022, an Indian franchise kho-kho competition known as Ultimate Kho Kho completed its first season, becoming one of the most-viewed sports competitions in India.
+There is also an Asian Kho Kho Championship which has been held since 1996.

 Motorsport

 Motorsport is popular in Japan.
 The country has hosted several international races, such as the Japanese Grand Prix (Formula One), 6 Hours of Fuji (FIA World Endurance Championship), Japanese motorcycle Grand Prix (Grand Prix motorcycle racing), Suzuka 8 Hours (FIM Endurance World Championship), Rally Japan (World Rally Championship), FIA WTCC Race of Japan (World Touring Car Championship), Indy Japan 300 (IndyCar Series), NASCAR Thunder 100 and Coca-Cola 500 (NASCAR Cup Series).

 Japan has hosted professional championships like the Super GT, Super Formula, All Japan Sports Prototype Championship, Japanese Touring Car Championship, All Japan Road Race Championship and D1 Grand Prix.

 Kazuyoshi Hoshino, Masahiro Hasemi and Toshio Suzuki won the 1992 24 Hours of Daytona with a NISMO; Masanori Sekiya won the 1995 24 Hours of Le Mans; and Takuma Sato won the 2017 Indianapolis 500.
 Other notable Japanese racecar drivers include Satoshi Motoyama, Seiji Ara, Satoru Nakajima, Kazuki Nakajima and Kamui Kobayashi.

 The Macau Grand Prix, held since 1954, is known for its Formula 3, touring car and superbikes races.

 Formula One started adding more races in Asia with the Malaysian Grand Prix in 1999, followed by the Bahrain Grand Prix and Chinese Grand Prix in 2004, Singapore Grand Prix in 2008, Abu Dhabi Grand Prix in 2009, Korean Grand Prix in 2010, Indian Grand Prix in 2013 and Azerbaijan's European Grand Prix in 2016.

 Major circuits in China (Shanghai and Zhuhai), Malaysia, Indonesia, Thailand, Bahrain, Dubai and Abu Dhabi have hosted several other international championships like the FIA World Endurance Championship, World Touring Car Championship, FIM Road Racing Grand Prix Championship, Superbike World Championship, GP2 Series, GP2 Asia Series, Super GT and V8 Supercars.

 In rallying, the Abu Dhabi Desert Challenge is held since 1991 and the Sealine Cross-Country Rally is held since 2012.
 Both are part of the FIA Cross Country Rally World Cup and FIM Cross-Country Rallies World Championship.
 Qatari driver Nasser Al-Attiyah has won 2011 and 2015 Dakar Rally, the 2008 and 2015 FIA Cross Country Rally World Cup, the Production World Rally Championship in 2006, and the 2014 and 2015 World Rally Championship-2.